neilsam19/todoapp/README.md

 # todoapp
-A todo app created using React.js.
+A todo list application created using React.js.

 ## Instructions
 Open the todoapp folder, navigate to that directory, and type "npm run dev".
 Ensure you have npm installed.